Analysis of the economic impact of international students

 How active are international students in the Estonian labour market?
 What is their impact on the local economy during studies and after graduation?
 How do international students differ from local students?
 The analysis focused on the participation of international students in the Estonian labour market and its impact on the economy.

 At the request of the Education and Youth Board, Statistics Estonia analysed the economic impact of international students working in Estonia.
-We looked at the fields in which foreign students mainly go to work, their tax contribution while working in Estonia, both during their studies and after graduation, and in the 2021 analysis, the types of employment and entrepreneurship.
+We looked at the fields in which international students mainly go to work, their tax contribution while working in Estonia, both during their studies and after graduation, as well as the types of employment and entrepreneurship.

 Interesting facts

-- More than half (56%) of the international students in Estonia work during their studies; among local students, 86% work during their studies.
+• More than half (56%) of the international students in Estonia work during their studies; among local students, whereas 86% of the local students do.

 Commissioned by: